0nix/ggj21/twine/evidence_questioning.md

 [You argue that in any other circumstance the detention of Albert Hassel would be immediate, given the delicate situation it would be advisable to allow him to think he's not being watched.]

 Sessler nods in approval, tutting.
-"I have to agree with Agent Brownie.
-I don't want these traitor rats to smell the poison as it kills them.
+"Much as it displeases me, I have to agree with Agent Brownie.
+Even worse, I agree with you, Sessler.
+I don't want these traitor rats to smell the poison before it kills them.
 Let us wait first to see the extent of these wretched individuals, and we'll see who are they and how many."

 (leader +2)